pachyderm/pachyderm/doc/cookbook/splitting.md

 splits you `pgdump` file into three parts - the header, rows, and the footer.
 The header contains all the SQL statements in the `pgdump` file that set up the schema and tables.
-The rows are split into individual files, or, if you specify the `--target-file-datums` or `--target-file-bytes`, multiple rows per file.
+The rows are split into individual files, or if you specify the `--target-file-datums` or `--target-file-bytes`, multiple rows per file.
 The footer contains the remaining
 SQL statements for setting up the tables.